Can Reddit's silver "apes" beat the market? By Reuters - Up News Info

 If every professional who owns silver on paper called in their dues at once, there wouldn’t be enough metal on hand, they agree.
 The system works because most people with contracts don’t want actual metal, which they’d have to pay to store and insure.
 They are speculators, or miners and jewellers, hedging their risks.

 After the posts on WallStreetBets, around $3 billion rushed into a fund run by asset managers Blackrock (NYSE:) that stores silver for investors.
-Blackrock said it added more than 100 ounces of silver to its stockpile in three days.
+Blackrock said it added more than 100 million (adds dropped word) ounces of silver to its stockpile in three days.
 Silver’s wholesale price jumped nearly 20%.

 Much of the silver stored for Blackrock is in London.
 The London Bullion Market Association (LBMA), an industry body, later said that there had been “concerns that London would run out of silver.”